The best home Wi-Fi plans

 Reviews.com is owned and operated by an affiliate of Allconnect, Inc. However, Allconnect, Inc. is not involved in or responsible for the production of Reviews.com content, including the rankings cited on this page.

-Once you find a plan that suits your needs from one of the top internet service providers across the U.S., you’ll be ready to set up your home Wi-Fi.
+Once you find a wireless internet plan that suits your needs from one of the top ISPs across the U.S., you’ll be ready to set up your home Wi-Fi.
 Depending on the provider and the plan you choose, you may even receive free rentals on equipment, like a modem and/or wireless router.

-Some Wi-Fi network providers offer internet-only plans without data limits.
-Here are some unlimited Wi-Fi plans that may be available at your address.
+Some Wi-Fi internet providers offer internet-only plans without data limits.
+Here are some of the best home Wi-Fi plans with unlimited data that may be available at your address.

 |Providers||Starting price*||Speeds up to||Offer perks||Learn more|